UAE – November 18-27, December 4-5, 8-14, 2015

 AJMAN (POP262,000)

-Promises are made by the employers but none kept.
-The UAE government is always promising to improve the working the conditions of the expatriate workers, especially the law allowing banning which is so restrictive and allows all the abuses to continue.
+Promises are made by the employers but none are kept.
+The UAE government is always promising to improve the working conditions of expatriate workers, especially the law allowing banning which is so restrictive and allows all the abuses to continue.
 But it has not happened yet.

 BADMINTON WORLD SUPERFINALS December 9-13